iamdrscott/NIEM.github.io/technical/json/guidance/index.md

 > go there and find out other details, such as when it was issued, when it expires
 > and if there are any restrictions.
 That would get rid of two blank nodes and
 > the nc:IdentificationID node. &mdash;@leilatite

+> Ah, but we don't know what jurisdiction issued this license.
+All we
+> have is the number on the card.
+So I don't think an @id would work
+> in this case. &mdash;@iamdrscott

 The other kind of augmentation element is an element declared in the substitution group of an `AugmentationPoint`.
 For example, the IEPD